BamButz/msbuild-tailwindcss/README.md

 I set up a test file in the project so that you can understand the usage.

+## Custom Configuration

+If you need to use a custom configuration, you can simply create a tailwind.config.js in the same directory as your project file (.csproj).

 # Contribution

 If you have any ideas to improve this extension, don't be afraid to open an issue. 🙂